 The team of Kilo Hōkū VR first banded together during a Virtual Reality class taught by Jason Leigh at the University of Hawaiʻi at Mānoa in the Fall of 2016.
 During this class, the first version of Kilo Hōkū VR was created.
-The development team continues to work on Kilo Hōkū VR on their own time, adding more features to further improve the capability of the simulation.
+The development team continues to work on Kilo Hōkū VR under the name Wayfinding Interactive, adding more features to further improve the capability of the simulation.

 Patrick A. Karjala

 A full time programmer in the College of Education at the University of Hawaiʻi at Mānoa.
 His research focus is in the efficacy of teaching traditional non-instrument ocean navigation using Virtual Reality.
 He holds his MS in Computer Science from the University of Hawaiʻi at Mānoa, and a dual BA in Theatre Arts and Computer Science from the University of Puget Sound.

 A Media Specialist on the Learning Technology team of the Curriculum Research & Development Group (CRDG) at the University of Hawai‘i at Mānoa.
 His background in management, instructional design, classroom instruction, and multimedia development gives him a sophisticated grasp of the most effective methods for the development of educational technology.
 Dean is currently a PhD student in the Interdisciplinary Communication & Information Sciences program at the University of Hawaiʻi at Mānoa.
 He holds a Bachelor of Arts degree in Economics from the University of Wisconsin-Madison, a Masters degree in Information & Communication Technology from the University of Denver, and two Associates degrees in Computer Information Systems from the Fox Valley Technical College.